In the Klinger Lab, we focus on the development of nano-structured polymeric materials and colloids with dynamic and responsive properties.

 structural design.
 To approach similar levels of control in synthetic materials, we work on multiple length scales: Starting from the rational design of molecular units, we develop

 well-defined polymeric architectures and control their self-assembly into ordered superstructures.
 Additionally, we focus on the use of confinements to create additional elements of

-self-assembly to create new nano-materials that can serve as building blocks for advanced technologies such as drug delivery, photonics, catalysis, and
+physics, pharmaceutical technology, and self-assembly to create new nano-materials that can serve as building blocks for advanced technologies such as drug delivery,

 - read more here

 December 2022 - We have a new member in the group: Welcome Otto!

 August 2022 - Lucila's paper on seeded polymerization in BCP nanoparticles was selected as HOT paper in Angewandte Chemie.
 Congrats!

 July 2022 - Congratulations to our former PostDoc Dr. Navarro on the double!
 Two important publications on controlling the colloidal features of striped ellipsoidal BCP nanoparticles are out in ACS Macro Letters and Angewandte Chemie!